Selecting possible Microbe/Disease Combinations

 - Disease name

 - Organism name: Include genus and species.
-For a viral disease include common name and family name.
+For a viral disease include common name and family name (check here for viral taxonomy).

 - Description of main symptoms